-legally privileged documents).38 Personal and privileged documents must be identified during the inspection.39 Some CNMC inspections have been annulled by the Supreme Court since it considered that officials had exceeded the original scope of the inspection orders, which constituted a violation of the fundamental right to inviolability of domicile.40
+During the inspection, officials are permitted to seize and make copies of all documents (whether physical or electronic) located at the company's premises (excluding private or legally privileged documents).
+Personal and privileged documents must be identified during the inspection.
+Some CNMC inspections have been annulled by the Supreme Court since it considered that officials had exceeded the original scope of the inspection orders, which constituted a violation of the fundamental right to inviolability of domicile.

 Officials may also address any questions to the company's employees.
-Employees are legally obliged to cooperate with the inspectors by providing them with all information requested and answering all questions unless the questions posed directly incriminate the company.41
+Employees are legally obliged to cooperate with the inspectors by providing them with all information requested and answering all questions, unless the questions directly incriminate the company.

-In June 2016, the CNMC published an informative note regarding inspections, which contains a detailed description of the obligations of the companies under investigation and the possible sanctions if they fail to cooperate.
+In June 2016, the CNMC published an informative note regarding inspections, which contains a detailed description of the obligations of a company under investigation and the possible sanctions if it fails to cooperate.

 Fines of up to 1 per cent of the total turnover in the previous year can be imposed on a company that by any means obstructs the inspection tasks of the CNMC.
-The former CNC imposed fines on several companies for breaching the duty to collaborate with the information request by submitting misleading or fake information.42
+The former CNC imposed fines on several companies for breaching the duty to collaborate with the information request by submitting misleading or fake information.